-1. Inspect hull, deck, rudder, propeller and shaft. and spar for shipping damage.

-2. Inventory all loose gear and report shortages or damaged parts.

-3. Your yacht may have been partially winterized for winter shipment.
+- 1. Inspect hull, deck, rudder, propeller and shaft and spar for shipping damage. - 2.
+Inventory all loose gear and report shortages or damaged parts. - 3.
+Your yacht may have been partially winterized for winter shipment.
 Drain plugs will be found in a bag in one of the lockers.
-Replace all drain plugs.

-4. Install through-hull fittings for owner and/or dealer supplied equipment.

-5. Prepare and paint bottom.
-For maximum anti-foulant life, a full second coat of bottom paint is recommended.

-6. Launch and inspect all underwater fittings for leaks.

-7. Fill fuel, water, and propane tanks and search for leaks.

-8. Install pulpits, stanchions, and lifeline lines.
-Safety lifeline ends and gates.

-9. Install standing and running rigging on mast.
-Check mast wiring and lights.

-10. Step mast, set up and adjust rig, pin and tape all turnbuckles, check halyards and install mast boot, if required t-mast boot not supplied.

-11. Reeve sheets, bend on and hoist sails, furl sails.

-12. Align engine to .002" max. clearance.

-13. Check oil and water level in engine.

-14. Complete installation of owner or dealer supplied equipment.

-15. Check battery condition and recharge, if necessary.

-16. Check engine operation.
+Replace all drain plugs. - 4.
+Install through-hull fittings for owner and/or dealer supplied equipment. - 5.
+Prepare and paint bottom.
+All residues resulting from lay up and construction of hull must be removed using a wax remover to ensure barrier and/or anti-foulant will adhere.
+For maximum anti-foulant life, a full second coat of bottom paint is recommended. - 6.
+Check continuity of zincs on shaft and keel.
+Continuity with all underwater fittings should also be checked with a VOM meter. - 7.
+Check, tighten hose clamps on all underwater fittings, and make sure they're all double clamped. - 8.
+Remove compass, or binnacle plate and tighten all bolts on shift and throttle linkages.

+- 9. Launch and inspect all underwater fittings for leaks. - 10.
+Fill fuel, water, and propane tanks and search for leaks.
+Ensure that there are no leaks in propane tank storage compartment.
+Adding water to compartment and looking for leaks may be necessary. - 11.
+Install pulpits, stanchions, lifeline lines, safety lifeline ends and gates. - 12.
+Install standing and running rigging on mast. - 13.
+Install antennas and other electronics on masthead.
+Check mast wiring and lights. - 14.
+Step mast, set up and adjust rig, pin and tape all turnbuckles, check halyards. - 15.
+Reeve sheets, bend on and hoist sails, furl sails. - 16.
+Align engine to .002" max. clearance. - 17.
+Check oil and water level in engine. - 18.
+Complete installation of owner or dealer supplied equipment. - 19.
+Check battery condition and recharge if necessary. - 20.
+Check engine operation.

+Note: Carefully read your engine manual before operating your engine.
+Do not let the engine idle for an extended period during breakin period.
-17. Check operation of all systems and equipment.

-18. Check all doors and drawers for proper movement and secure latching.

-19. Water test decks, fittings, and ports and search for leaks.

-20. Sea trial under power and sail.

-21. Re-check for leaks in interior plumbing systems (fuel, water, and waste) and exterior hardware.

-22. Clean interior and exterior of yacht thoroughly.
+- 21. Check operation of all systems and equipment. - 22.
+Check all doors and drawers for proper movement and secure latching. - 23.
+Water test decks, fittings, and ports and search for leaks. - 24.
+Sea trial under power and sail. - 25.
+Re-check for leaks in interior plumbing systems (fuel, water, and waste) and exterior hardware. - 26.
+Clean interior and exterior of yacht thoroughly.

-Check List on Commissioning
+B. Receiving and Commissioning Check List

-The next few pages provide you with a checklist similar to that used by SOUTHERN OFFSHORE YACHTS to inspect and commission TAYANA yachts.
-Your completing this checklist will provide you with a "condition report" of the boat before and after initial commissioning.
+The next few pages provide you with a checklist to inspect and commission Tayana yachts.
+Completing this checklist will provide you with a "condition report" of the boat before and after initial commissioning.

-Receiving and Commissioning Check List (For Owner's Records)
+Receiving and commissioning check list (For owner's records)

 Comments:

-Names of Company and Individuals Involved Commissioned by:
+Names of company and individuals involved in commissioning:

+Sea trials conducted by:

-Sea Trials by: Compass swung by: Engine start-up by: Electronics checked by:
+Compass swung by:

+Engine start-up by:

+Electronics checked by: